Evangelical Writer Kisses An Old Idea Goodbye

 Lauren Blair said she grew up with clearly defined expectations about love and dating.

 "My mom would talk to me about waiting until marriage to have sex, and she would always tell me, pretty much everyday, 'Lauren, you're worth more than a million bucks.
-Like, you're so valuable,'" she said.
+Like, you're so valuable,' " she said.

 Blair also read I Kissed Dating Goodbye, which was published in 1997 and became a central text of the evangelical purity movement, which promotes saving sex for marriage.